What is Skin Cycling? A Beginner's Guide to the 4-Night Routine

 What Exactly is Skin Cycling?

-For every night, the first and last steps are the same: Cleanseand Moisturize.
-The "action" happens in the middle.
+For every night in the cycle, the bookend steps are the same: Cleansefirst and Moisturizelast.
+The magic happens in the "treatment" step in the middle.

 Night 1: Exfoliation Night